A Nonlinear Approach to Dimension Reduction: Preliminaries and tools

 \section{Preliminaries and tools}

-{\bf Doubling dimension.} For a metric $(X,d)$, let $\lambda$ be the infimum value such that every ball in $X$ can be covered by $\lambda$ balls of half the radius.
+{\bf Doubling dimension.} For a metric $(X,d)$, let $\lambda$ be the infimum value such that the points of every ball in $X$ can be covered by $\lambda$ balls of half the radius.
+(Here, a ball may be centered at any point in the ambient space in which $X$ resides.)
 The {\em doubling dimension} of $X$ is dim$(X)=\log_2\lambda$.
 A metric is {\em doubling} when its doubling dimension is finite.
-The following property can be demonstrated via a repetitive application of the doubling property.
+The following property can be demonstrated via a repetitive application of the doubling property \cite{KL04}.